cylmat/cheats/VIM-cheats.md

 :reg - all registers
 :reg <register>

+:[range]action [register]
+:1,4d a (del 1 to 4 in register a)
+:.,+2y (yank from current to +2 line)

+Types
 "" default unnamed register (with commands d,c,s,x)
 "0 to "9
 "0      - the latest yank
 "0..."9 - last 9 deleted text, with "1 the latest

-4 registers are readonly
+Readonly : 4 registers are readonly
 ". last inserted text
 "% current file path
 ": most recent command (@: to run this command again.)
-"# alternate file      (:h alternate-file, last edited file)
+"# alternate file      (last edited file)
 :e "#  -> Edit last opened file

-:[range]action [register]
-:1,4d a (del 1 to 4 in register a)
-:.,+2y (yank from current to +2 line)
+Expression

-"= expression one (in InsertMode use <Ctrl-r>=)
+"= expression one   - in InsertMode use <Ctrl-r>=
-<Ctrl-r>=system('ls') -> import "!ls" under cursor
+<C-r =>system('ls') - import "!ls" under cursor

+Search
 "/ search register
-use <Ctrl-r> / to import last search into command line :%s/<Ctrl-r />/TERM/g (=> will display ":%s/search/TERM/g" in command line) (replace last "/search" terme by TERM)
+:C-r>/ (import last search term into command line) :%s/<Ctrl-r />/TERM/g (=> will display ":%s/search/TERM/g" in command line)

+Clear
-:let @5='' clear register '5'
+:let @5='' - clear register '5'
-let @+=@% ("let" write to a register, copy the current file to the clipboard) :let @a=@_ (clearing register "a)
+:let @+=@% - "let" write to a register, copy the current file to the clipboard :let @a=@_ - clearing register "a
 ```

 * Save

 ```
 :e         - reload file
 :wq <file>
 :wqall     - Write all changed buffers and exit
-:x => :wq
+:x <=> :wq
-ZZ => :x - Write current file (if modified) and close ZQ <=> :q! - Quit without checking change
+ZZ <=> :x  - Write current file (if modified) and close ZQ <=> :q! - Quit without checking change
 ```